 The implementation of these three HIA assessments will involve a combination of desk-based research of existing secondary literature and data sources, as well as fieldwork in these three provinces, involving mainly qualitative research.
 The latter will include, among others, stakeholder engagements, key informant interviews and focus group discussions, and will be based on the use of both structured and semi-structured approaches.
-To the extent possible, the team working on these assessments might make use of the data that might be coming out of the 2020 national household survey, the Inquérito aos Orçamentos Familiares (IOF), which is currently being implemented across the country.
+To the extent possible, the team working on these assessments might make use of the data that might be coming out of the 2020 national household survey, the Inquérito aos Orçamentos Familiares (IOF), which is currently being implemented across the country, as well as data from the 2017 national population census.

 Stakeholder engagements/meetings and key informant interviews undertaken as part of the fieldwork for these assessments will provide an overall understanding of conditions existing in these provinces and of key issues to be taken into account in examining the impact of COVID-19.
 They will also help identify groups of the population that might be particularly vulnerable to the health and socioeconomic impacts of the COVID-19 pandemic.
-Focus group discussions, on the other hand, will allow to zoom in on specific issues of interest.
-To the extent possible these focus group discussions will seek to provide some element of "representativeness", involving specific groups of interest (e.g. women, children, informal sector workers, etc.), or parts of the province (e.g. undertaking district-specific focus groups).
-In addition, the team working on these focus group discussions will seek to systematically collect data on specific topics that can be later quantified and used as HIA indicators.
+Focus group discussions, on the other hand, will allow to zoom in on specific

-food availability can be seriously affected by supply disruptions or damaged crops, these effects are presumed to be of a smaller scale in the context of COVID-19.
+1 Typically, HIAs include Food Security as a stand-alone fifth dimension.
+However, this dimension will be integrated as an element of the domain examining living conditions, health and education, owing to the fact that, unlike with standard disasters where food availability can be seriously affected by supply disruptions or damaged crops, these effects are presumed to be of a smaller scale in the context of COVID-19.